 - It’s hard to get an automatic car available, if this is an absolute must for you, rent well in advance and be ready to pay extra.

 - Extra insurance is not really necessary, but it’s always advisable for peace of mind.
-Book an extra-driver option if you plan to drink the stunning local wines and spirit!
+Book an extra-driver option if you plan to drink the stunning local wines and spirits!

 - It’s a good idea to trust a car rental search engine to discover all the car rental possibilities you have on the island.
-Including both local and international companies.
-Discover Cars searches over 500 trusted rental companies for you to find the best deal.
+Comparison and research are made including both local and international companies for you to find the best deal.
 Compare prices for rental cars in Crete here.